apache/openoffice-project/content/source.md

 ### Source archive of the latest release

-An archive of the source for the latest release can be obtainted from the Apache Software Foundation repository:
+An archive of the source for the latest release can be obtained from the Apache Software Foundation repository:
 [https://archive.apache.org/dist/openoffice](https://archive.apache.org/dist/openoffice/)